dsanders11/imagebitmap-getimagedata-demo/README.md

 Interestingly average memory usage is lower when the `neuter` option is not used.

 **WARNING**: With Firefox the `CanvasRenderingContext2D` method tends to run off the rails quite quickly and will use a lot of memory and likely lock up the process.
-It will crash a Raspberry Pi.
+It will crash a Raspberry Pi, or a low-memory Android phone.

 #### 1080p@30